What to watch on TV? – Sunday March 21

 Telemundo will air an epic elimination episode of one of the most watched competitions on Spanish-language television today, Exatlón United States.

-The blue team will face the red team and only the most capable will be able to emerge successfully from the elimination stage.
+The blue team will face the red team and only the most capable will be able to come out of the elimination stage with flying colors.

 Look Who Dances All Stars